Zamiell/stardew-valley/Min-Max_Guide.md

 * Additionally, we are going to need as much [Oak Resin](https://stardewvalleywiki.com/Oak_Resin) as possible for [Kegs](https://stardewvalleywiki.com/Keg).
 [Tree Fertilzier](https://stardewvalleywiki.com/Tree_Fertilizer) is extremely handy for growing our Oak tree forest very quickly, but we need level 7 foraging to craft it.
 The best way to level up foraging skill without actually wasting much in-game time is to craft and harvest [Summer Seeds](https://stardewvalleywiki.com/Summer_Seeds) (as opposed to chopping down trees or walking the relatively long distance to the [Secret Woods](https://stardewvalleywiki.com/Secret_Woods) to chop down stumps).
 * Thus, on non-Skull Cavern days, look around the map for summer foragables so that you can craft at least 10-20 [Summer Seeds](https://stardewvalleywiki.com/Summer_Seeds).
 When the Summer Seeds are harvested, re-craft and re-plant as many Summer Seeds as possible (until you get to level 7 foraging).
 * Additionally, on non-Skull Cavern days, you should also chop down the 5 stumps in the [Secret Woods](https://stardewvalleywiki.com/Secret_Woods) to get both foraging XP and [Hardwood](https://stardewvalleywiki.com/Hardwood).
 (You will need 100 Hardwood for the [Stable](https://stardewvalleywiki.com/Stable).)
-* As soon as you have 100 Hardwood, you should purchase the Stable from Robin, which will make you waste less time on subsequent Secret Woods runs.
+* As soon as you have 100 hardwood, you should purchase the Stable from Robin, which will make you waste less time on subsequent Secret Woods runs.
+(You need will need 150 hardwood for the second farmhouse upgrade.)

 <br />